-- 3. Water is abstracted from Midmar Dam on the uMngeni River to supply the Msunduzi Local Municipality (Pietermaritzburg), the western part of the eThekwini Municipality and the connecting corridor, which within is Umgungundlovu District Municipality; - 4.
+- 3. Water is abstracted from Midmar Dam on the uMngeni River to supply the Msunduzi Local Municipality (Pietermaritzburg), the western part of the Municipality eThekwini and the connecting corridor, which within is Umgungundlovu District Municipality; - 4.
 When the volume at the Mearns Weir is greater than 60% of its capacity then water is transferred from both the Mearns Weir and from Spring Grove Dam to support the Mgeni System.
 In this scenario the following applies: - a.
 3.2 m3/s is abstracted from Mearns Weir; and - b.
 1.3 m3/s from Spring Grove Dam; - 5.
 When the Mearns Weir is less than 60% of full supply capacity then 4.5 m3/s is transferred directly from Spring Grove Dam, to the Mgeni System, to support all abstractions from the uMngeni River; and - 6.
 Water is abstracted from Hazelmere Dam on the uMdloti River to supply the northern part of eThekwini Municipality and the northern coastal strip of iLembe District Municipality as far north as the town of KwaDukuza. - 7.
 Water is abstracted from the uThukela River to supply the southern coastal areas of Mandini LM and the northern coastal areas of KwaDukuza LM as far south as the town of KwaDukuza. - 8.
 Water is abstracted from Spioenkop Dam on the uThukela River to supply the Ladysmith area. - 9.
 Water is abstracted from the uThukela River to supply the Ezakheni Area. - 10.
 Water is abstracted from the Olifantskop Dam to supply the Ekuvukeni Area. - 11.
 Water is abstracted from the upper reaches of the uThukela River to augment the water supply to the Gauteng economic region. - 12.
-Water is abstracted from the lower reaches of the uThukela River to augment the water supply to the Richard's Bay area.
+Water is abstracted from the lower reaches of the uThukela River to augment the water supply to the Richard's Bay area. - 13.
+Water is abstracted from the Goedertrouw Dam on the uMhlathuze River to supply the northern areas which form part of the Mthonjaneni Local Municipality and the southern areas which lie within the uMlalazi Local Municipality.
+Goedertrouw Dam yield is supplemented by an inter basin transfer from the uThukela River. - 14.
+Water is abstracted from the Rutledge Dam through a raw water pumping station at the outlet works of the dam.
+The Ruthledge Dam is augmented with raw water from the Ihlazi Dam.
+The Eshowe WTP is located within the town of Eshowe and supplies the existing domestic users in Eshowe and the surrounding communities.